SilentBob347/papyrix-reader/docs/user_guide.md

 X3, the original X4, and X4 v2 Classic use physical buttons.
 Only X4 Pro has touch input and a front light.
 Pro and Classic firmware images are not interchangeable.
-See the [Classic hardware validation](x4-classic-hardware-validation.md) for its current support limits.

 ### Button and Touch Layout